constantin-ungureanu-github/hadoop-cluster/Readme.md

 > hadoop03.ambari.apache.org

-To specify the key, use the key file from this repo.
+To specify the key, use the insecure_private_key file from this repo (the Vagrant insecure key).

+### Errors

+* If the Ambari fails, keep hitting retry.
+With Ambari-2.2.1.1 there're some issues with the repos for CentOS.
-There is a bug with snappy package in Ambari with Oracle Linux, because Oracle Linux has a newer version already installed.

-If that happens, let it fail on all the nodes, and then run on each node:
+* There is a bug with snappy package in Ambari with Oracle Linux, because Oracle Linux has a newer version already installed.
+If that happens, let it fail on all the nodes, and then run on each nodeas bellow.

-> yum remove snappy -y; yum install snappy-devel -y

 Go back to web page and press retry button.
 Now it should work.

+> yum remove snappy -y; yum install snappy-devel -y

-Have fun!
+# Have fun